thinkmassive/BitcoinPlumbers/content/about.md

 - Email: alex@thinkmassive.org
 - PGP fingerprint: 0563 EF72 A1D1 3909 8F30 F943 7A50 5CDD A81E 83D6

+### Contributions &amp; Corrections
+Feel free to fork the [repo](https://github.com/thinkmassive/bitcoinplumbers) and open a pull request on Github.

 ### Purpose
 This site started as a simple project to learn the [Hugo](https://gohugo.io) web framework.
 I chose the topic because I have a lot of notes that are easy to turn into content without committing to anything overly ambitious, and because I already owned the domain name.